matthewfinn/silver-barnacle/istqb-ctfl-2025/Section 5 - Managing the Test Activities/9 Product Risk Analysis.md

 * Determining the **importance** of each risk item
   * This can be done in a lot of ways, including:
   * Project documentation.
-  * Stakeholder’s knowledge about the product and existing product in the market.
+  * Stakeholder’s knowledge about the product & existing product in the market.
   * Inputs on most used functionality.
   * Inputs from consulting a domain expert.
   * Data from the previous version of the product or similar product in the market.